FOREX-Euro pressured ahead of ECB, kiwi skids on RBNZ rate cut

 The New Zealand dollar nursed losses after tumbling

-more than a cent after the RBNZ's decision to cut its official
+more than a cent after the RBNZ's decision early on Wednesday to

-cash rate by 25 basis points to 2.25 percent, citing a material
+cut its official cash rate by 25 basis points to 2.25 percent,

 The ECB is expected to cut the deposit rate by 10 basis